TheRickyroy/astronauts-for-autism/README.md

 ### Acknowledgements

-- Rhiannon and Jessiefor for providing feedback on the user experience and colors based on their experience working with autistic children and adults.
+- Rhiannon and Jessie for for providing feedback on the user experience and colors based on their experience working with autistic children and adults.

 <hr>
 <p align="right"><a href="#astronauts-for-autism">Back To Top</a></p>